louisboii747/hardware-info-fetcher/README.md

 Use pipx — it’s the safest and easiest option.

-I have still kept the instructions of Git cloning, as it is a much mire reliable method, since I just finished the setup of the pip version.
+I have still kept the instructions of Git cloning, if you prefer to install the script that way.

 ## Windows (PowerShell version) ##

 Open PowerShell.